Leon12-aaryson/versefountain/BACKEND_DOCUMENTATION.md

     ```json
     {
       "type": "auth", // or "authenticate"
-      "userId": 123 // The ID of the user
+      "user_id": 123 // The ID of the user
     }
     ```
-*   The server receives this message and uses the provided `userId` to fetch user details from the database via `storage.getUser()`.
+*   The server receives this message and uses the provided `user_id` to fetch user details from the database via `storage.getUser()`.
-*   If the user is found, their `userId` and `username` are stored in the `clientData` map, associating the WebSocket connection (the `ws` object itself as the key) with the authenticated user's details.
+*   If the user is found, their `user_id` and `username` are stored in the `clientData` map, associating the WebSocket connection (the `ws` object itself as the key) with the authenticated user's details.
 *   A confirmation message `auth_success` is sent back to the client upon successful authentication.
     ```json
     {
       "type": "auth_success",
-      "userId": 123,
+      "user_id": 123,
       "username": "user_name"
     }
     ```
-*   If authentication fails (e.g., user not found, invalid `userId`), an error message is sent to the client.
+*   If authentication fails (e.g., user not found, invalid `user_id`), an error message is sent to the client.

 ### 5.4.
 Joining Chat Rooms
 *   Authenticated clients can request to join a chat room by sending a `join_room` message.
     ```json
     {
       "type": "join_room",
-      "roomId": 1 // The ID of the room to join
+      "room_id": 1 // The ID of the room to join
     }
     ```
 *   The server first checks if the client is authenticated (i.e., present in `clientData`).
-*   It then validates the `roomId` by attempting to fetch the room details using `storage.getChatRoomById()`.
+*   It then validates the `room_id` by attempting to fetch the room details using `storage.getChatRoomById()`.
-*   If successful, the client's WebSocket connection is added to a `Set` of clients for that `roomId` within the `roomClients` map.
+*   If successful, the client's WebSocket connection is added to a `Set` of clients for that `room_id` within the `roomClients` map.
-*   **Room History:** Upon successfully joining a room, the server fetches past messages for that room using `storage.getChatMessagesByRoomId()`.
+*   **Room History:** Upon successfully joining a room, the server fetches past messages for that room using `storage.getChatMessagesByroom_id()`.
 These messages are formatted and sent to the joining client in a `room_history` message.
     ```json
     {
       "type": "room_history",
-      "roomId": 1,
+      "room_id": 1,
       "messages": [
-        { "type": "chat_message", "roomId": 1, "userId": 10, "username": "Alice", "message": "Hi!", "timestamp": "..." },
+        { "type": "chat_message", "room_id": 1, "user_id": 10, "username": "Alice", "message": "Hi!", "timestamp": "..." },
-        { "type": "chat_message", "roomId": 1, "userId": 12, "username": "Bob", "message": "Hello!", "timestamp": "..." }
+        { "type": "chat_message", "room_id": 1, "user_id": 12, "username": "Bob", "message": "Hello!", "timestamp": "..." }
       ]
     }
     ```